Sacane/JManager/README.md

 Because I felt in love with this architecture.

-Seriously, this is the main reason I implemented this architecture in this project :
+Seriously, those are the main reasons I implemented this architecture in this project :

 * To be as flexible as possible by implementing each side separately
 * To feel free to change my technos at any time for future releases without break all of my application.